Annie's Song: Ville Valo cover

 On July 4, 2016, Ville Valo released a cover version of "Annie's Song" in Finnish, titled "Olet mun kaikuluotain" ("You're My Sonar").
 The lyrics were by Hector and the song had previously been recorded in 1976 by Freeman.
 Ville Valo's version was released as a tribute to Finnish label Love Records, who celebrated their 50th anniversary in 2016.
 Valo's version was also the first release from the label in over 30 years.
 Valo commented on the song, stating: "Kaikuluotain is a childhood favorite of mine, to the beat of which many a sleepless night ended up in tears.
 To this day it gives me cold shivers and goosebumps."
 The song would go on to reach number one on the Finnish Download Chart.

 Valo's version also received a music video, directed by Ykä Järvinen.
 Released on July 11, 2016, the video features scenes of Valo walking around Helsinki, done in tribute to Aki Kaurismäki's film Calamari Union.
 The video received the Emma Award for Video of the Year in 2017.

 Adaptations

-Supporters of Sheffield United use the melody of "Annie's Song" as "The Greasy Chip Butty Song", a football chant with recast lyrics humorously extolling the virtues of life in Sheffield and as supporters of the club.
+Supporters of the English soccer club Sheffield United use the melody of "Annie's Song" as "The Greasy Chip Butty Song", a chant with recast lyrics humorously extolling the virtues of life in Sheffield and as supporters of the club.

 The Egan band performed Bilintx's song "Loiolan Jai Jai" with this tune, which became the common tune for the song.

 A parody version of the first few bars of the song is included on Monty Python's Contractual Obligation Album, but was removed and replaced with an apology on later pressings of the album on legal advice.